h4ctar/zod-openapi-middleware/README.md

 ## Basic usage

-Copy the `spec.ts` into your project and customise it.
+Copy the `src/spec.ts` into your project and customise it.

-Look at `server.ts` for an example of how to use it.
+Look at `src/server.ts` for an example of how to use it.